788009/termux-sandbox/README.md

 termux-sandbox create mysandbox --source https://example.com/custom_bootstrap.zip
 ```

+> [!TIP]
-The default bootstrap is not always the latest.
+> The default bootstrap is not always the latest.
 You can find the latest version and more official bootstraps [here](https://github.com/termux/termux-packages/releases).

+> [!NOTE] Note on Architectures
-**Note on Architectures**: When using a custom source, ensure the archive is built for the **correct architecture** (`ARMHF` or `ARM64`) of your device, as the script will skip the smart architecture detection.
+> When using a custom source, ensure the archive is built for the **correct architecture** (`ARMHF` or `ARM64`) of your device, as the script will skip the smart architecture detection.

 ### Enter a sandbox (two modes)